msoula/recordle/README.md

 Recordle is a bot that weekly reports Wordle-like games scores shared on a Discord channel.

+## How to use it

-Just type `!recordle` in the channel and get results!
+Just type `!recordle` in the channel where you share your Wordle parties and get the results!
+Be aware that the command will be deleted from the channel to prevent flooding.

 For now, 5 games are available:
   * [Wordle](https://www.powerlanguage.co.uk/wordle/),